John Tresvant

 John B. Tresvant (born November 6, 1939) is an American former basketball player.
 Tresvant played from 1964 to 1973 in the National Basketball Association (NBA), playing for six teams, the St. Louis Hawks, Detroit Pistons, Cincinnati Royals, Seattle SuperSonics, Los Angeles Lakers, and Baltimore Bullets.
 His teams reached the NBA finals in 1970 and 1971.
+His defense against Connie Hawkins in the first round of the 1970 NBA playoffs was a key factor in the Lakers not being eliminated by the Phoenix Suns.